Filefish: Description

-Appearing very much like their close relatives the triggerfish, filefish are rhomboid-shaped, with beautifully elaborate cryptic patterns.
+Filefish are generally rhomboid-shaped, with beautifully elaborate cryptic patterns; many species resemble the closely related triggerfish.
 Deeply keeled bodies give a false impression of size when the fish are viewed facing the flanks.
 Filefish have soft, simple fins, with comparatively small pectoral fins and truncated, fan-shaped tail fins; a slender, retractable spine crowns the head.
 Although usually two of these spines occur, the second spine is greatly reduced, being used only to lock the first spine in the erect position.
 That gives rise to the family name Monacanthidae, from the Greek monos meaning "one" and akantha meaning "thorn".
 Some species also have recurved spines on the base of the tail (caudal peduncle).

-Fan-bellied leatherjacket (Monacanthus chinensis), in nearshore waters on the northeast coast of Taiwan.